 - Students are not eligible to graduate with honors with a second bachelor’s degree.

 Students may pursue two degrees at one time, for example, a Bachelor of Arts and a Bachelor of Music.
-To do so, the student must fulfill the appropriate core curriculum, all degree requirements and other program requirements for two majors and one minor.
+To do so, the student must fulfill the appropriate core curriculum, all degree requirements and other program requirements for two majors.

 The academic year has four terms, fall, winter and spring, each of which have 10 weeks of class plus final examinations; summer term offers varying course schedules.
 Undergraduate students may enter the university at the beginning of any term.